 The WG requested the General Counsel to specify the jurisdiction(s) and cite the law if the answer to either of these questions was affirmative.

-In summary, the research conducted by the General Counsel indicated that with the exception of one jurisdiction (Brazil) there is no international treaty or national law that specifically prohibits the allowing of a domain name registration of an IGO or INGO identifier by a third party.
-In the case of Brazil, the unauthorized registration of a domain name using the names OLYMPIC, OLYMPIAD, IOC or FIFA name brands is explicitly prohibited.
-HoweverHowever, the General Counsel’s response concluded that certain international treaties and national laws may provide causes of action to challenge such registrations,,,,,,,,,,,, e.g., trademark infringement and unfair competition.
+In summary, the research conducted by the General Counsel indicated that with the exception of one jurisdiction (Brazil) there is no international treaty or national law that specifically prohibits the allowing of a domain name registration of an IGO or (IOC / RCRC)INGO identifier by a third party.
+In the case of Brazil, the unauthorized registration of a domain name using the names OLYMPIC, OLYMPIAD, IOC or FIFA name brands is explicitly prohibited on an interim basis, until the conclusion of the major sports events scheduled to occur in that country in 2013 (FIFA Confederations Cup), 2014 (FIFA World Cup) and 2016 (Olympic Games).

+The General Counsel’s response notes that although a specific prohibition for the third party registration of an RCRC or IOC domain name is rare, there “does seem to be potential bases for challenges to be brought with respect to domain name registration, including potential challenges to registry operators or registrars for their roles in the registration chain.”
+With regard to IGO names, the General Counsel’s survey found that many countries afford special protections for IGOs listed in Article 6ter of the Paris Convention, but that due to differences in local jurisdiction qualification procedures, “among the jurisdictions that are provided heightened protection, the list of IGOs eligible for protections may not be uniform.”

+The General Counsel’s response concluded that certain international treaties and national laws may provide causes of action to challenge such registrations., and that whether or not special protections exist for the RCRC, IOC or IGOs, there “always remains a possibility that general unfair competition or trademark laws can serve as a basis for a challenge” for specific unauthorized third party registrations of these respective names at the top or second level. ..
+The General Counsel's response did not include research for other INGOs.
+Nevertheless, such conclusions must also be read within the IOC and RCRC context of the June 2008 Board decision that adopted the GNSO’s policy recommendations on the introduction of new gTLDs.
+On rights of others, the GNSO recommendation stated:

 Strings must not infringe the existing legal rights of others that are recognized or enforceable under generally accepted and internationally recognized principles of law.
 Examples of these legal rights that are internationally recognized include, but are not limited to, rights defined in the Paris Convention for the Protection of Industry Property (in particular trademark rights), the Universal Declaration of Human Rights (UDHR) and the International Covenant on Civil and Political Rights (ICCPR) (in particular freedom of expression rights).